Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Protocol performance in case of symmetric losses in idler modes and

 \subsection{Numerical computations including lossy detection}

-We have repeated the above computations for the density operator in Eq.~\ref{rhoABsymmetric_fullform} with nonzero losses $r_d$ at the TESs located behind the beam splitter included in the numerical programme.
-Fig.~\ref{log_neg_lossy_TESs} depicts the values of $E_{\mathcal{N}}$ for $r_d$ equal to $5\%$ and $28\%$, which correspond to detector efficiency of $95\%$ and $72\%$, respectively.
-We have also set the range of $r_i\in[0,99.999999\%]$.
+We have repeated the above computations for the density operator in Eq.~(\ref{rhoABsymmetric_fullform}) with non-zero losses $r_d$ at the PNRs located behind the beam splitter included in the numerical programme.
+Fig.~\ref{fig:log_neg_lossy_TESs} depicts the values of $E_{\mathcal{N}}$ for $r_d$ equal to $5\%$ and $21\%$, which correspond to detector efficiency of $95\%$ and $79\%$ in case of on-chip detection scheme \cite{Calkins_2013}.
+We have also set the range of $r\in[0,99.99\%]$.
 Similarly to the previous case, the results are not deteriorated by the losses.